Most frequent or most typical collocations – which is more useful?

 This list is more useful for language learning and more interesting for linguists and lexicographers.
 It all depends on the language level, of course, and the first list might be actually of some use to beginners but it is the second list that we would expect to see when we want to learn how word bedroom is used in English.

 There is a very complex and sophisticated algorithm behind word sketches that identifies collocations and calculates the collocation score (logDice) to decide whether the collocation will be included in the word sketch.
 To get a rough understanding of how these collocations are identified, you can imagine the process as follows:

 First, the algorithm identifies all instances of adjective + bedroom combinations in the corpus.
 Then it takes the adjective and looks for all small + noun combinations in the corpus.
 Each time small is found together with bedroom, it gets a plus point and each time small is found in combination with another noun it gets a minus point.
 (The actual algorithm is more complex but even this simplification is sufficiently illustrative.)
 As a result, the algorithm will classify collocations like this:

 - adjectives that tend to combine with a large selection of other words, i.e. are very flexible in their use, will result as weak collocations and will not be generally included in the word sketch

 - adjectives that only combine with one or a handful of nouns (they ‘specialize’ in combining with certain nouns only) will result as strong collocations and will be included in the word sketch

-- even collocations such as small print will be included because the noun print does not combine with too many other adjectives so there is not too much competition for small
+- even collocations composed of frequent words such as small print will be included because the noun print does not combine with too many other adjectives so there is not too much competition for small

 By default, the collocates in a word sketch will be sorted by the score and the top 25 items will be displayed.
-The user can change this limit and also switch to sorting by the frequency which will put the less typical (and from the teaching point of view also less advanced items) at the top.
+The user can change this limit and also switch to sorting by the frequency which will put the less typical (and, in language teaching terminology, less advanced items) at the top.